 Please note that if you paid to have your Bib and Shirt mailed to you, any distance change after July 1, 2021 will have to be made at the Solutions Table at the Expo.

 You can convert your 2021 entry to Virtual for no additional fee and receive your participation items by mail (Virtual items are shipped 45 to 60 days post the in-person race day).
 To convert to virtual, please Click Here.

 This year we are offering a Refundable Registration.
 Please read the details carefully to decide if you wish to add the Refund Option to your registration.
 You cannot add this later, it must be added at the original time of purchase.
 If you do not choose the refundable option during registration, no refund will be granted per the waiver you agree to during registration.

-More information about the 2021 San Francisco Marathon Expo will be released closer to race weekend.
+For information about the 2021 San Francisco Marathon Expo, click here.